 An execution environment is the values that SCons sets when executing an external command (such as a compiler or linker) to build one or more targets.
 Note that this is not the same as the external environment (see above).
-See Section 7.3, below.
+See Section 3, "Controlling the Execution Environment for Issued Commands", below.